There are many causes of noncancerous hard lumps under the skin. These can range from benign cysts to swollen lymph nodes and lipomas.

 - surgical excision

-A fibroadenoma is a benign breast tumor that consists of fibrous tissues and gland tissues.
+A fibroadenoma is a benign breast tumor comprising fibrous tissues and gland tissues.

-Fibroadenomas that are not painful or growing will not require medical treatment.
+Fibroadenomas that are not growing in size, or producing other symptoms, will not require medical treatment.
 However, people should monitor themselves for any changes in the size or appearance of a fibroadenoma.